ayyucedemirbas/Deep-Learning-Tips-and-Tricks/README.md

  **Transfer Learning and Pretrained Models:**
    - Utilize pretrained models and fine-tuning to leverage features learned on large datasets.
    - Adapt pretrained models to your specific task to improve convergence and performance.

+**Meta-Learning:**

+   - Meta-learning involves training models to learn how to learn new tasks more efficiently.
+   - Few-shot learning and model-agnostic meta-learning (MAML) are common meta-learning approaches.
+   - Experiment with different meta-learning algorithms and adaptation strategies.

+**Knowledge Distillation:**

+   - Train compact "student" models to mimic the behavior of larger "teacher" models.
+   - Knowledge distillation helps transfer knowledge from complex models to smaller ones.
+   - Experiment with different temperature settings and loss functions for effective distillation.